Ripon College Cuddesdon

-Ripon College Cuddesdon is a Church of England theological college in Cuddesdon, a village 5.5 mi outside Oxford, England.
+Ripon College Cuddesdon (RCC) is a Church of England theological college in Cuddesdon, a village 5.5 mi outside Oxford, England.
 The College trains men and women for ministry in the Church of England: stipendiary, non-stipendiary, local ordained and lay ministry, through a wide range of flexible full-time and part-time programmes.

 History

 Ripon College Cuddesdon was formed from an amalgamation in 1975 of Cuddesdon College and Ripon Hall.
 The name of the college, which is incorporated by royal charter, deliberately contains no comma.